PRINTABLE PDF VERSION

 STEP 3: CRACK REPAIR

 A variety of potential causes of cracking in terra cotta mandates that a variety of repair alternatives be made available.
-Ideally, crack repair details and material selections are specified by a design professional experienced in the specific properties, assembly details and deterioration mechanisms of terra cotta.
-Crack width monitoring can assist in determining the movement capacity required, if any, for the repair system.
+Ideally, crack repair details and material selections are specified

 The following systems are used in the repair of cracks in terra cotta:

-Custom System 45 is often used to repair cracks determined to be stationery, or non-working.
+is often used to repair cracks determined to be stationery, or non-working.
 The crack is typically grooved out to a 1/4" width x ½" depth, and is then filled with a matching Custom 45 TC repair mortar.

-Flexi-Fill 530, a 2-component flexibilizedacrylate-epoxy paste filler allows less invasive repairs with higher tensile strength and elongation, for cracks exhibiting some very limited movement.
+cracks exhibiting some very limited movement.
 A Dremel tool may be used to slightly open the face of the crack to a 1/16" width and ¼"depth, and the narrow opening is then filled with the color-matched Flexi-Fill 530 paste grade filler.
-At initial cure stage (typically 30 – 90 minutes) the product cures to a soft rubber which is easily trimmed with a razor or utility knife.
+At initial cure stage (typically 30 – 90 minutes) the product

-Pump-X53-Series cement and lime-based injection mortars are also used in certain repair situations.
-Although injection of cracks in hollow masonry units is impractical when using epoxy injection resins, cement and lime-based compositions are more compatible and can be used to fill voids and cracks without distress to the terra cotta.
-A variety of grades is available, including Pump-X53 Masonry Grout for filling of large voids and cracks, Pump-X53i Microinjection Grout for fine cracks down to 1/16" (1.5 mm), Pump-X53iE Expanding Microinjection Grout for filling of cracks where slight expansion of the grout is desired (+2%) and Pump-X53iL Hydraulic Lime Injection Grout where softer, self-healing performance is desired.
+large voids and cracks, Pump-X53i Microinjection Grout for fine cracks down to 1/16" (1.5 mm), Pump-X53iE Expanding Microinjection Grout for filling of cracks where slight expansion of the grout is desired (+2%) and Pump-X53iL Hydraulic Lime Injection Grout where softer, self-healing performance is desired.

 Figure 3 (left): Pump-X53 was used to fill voids between terra cotta band courses and rubble masonry backup on this project in New York City.

-Figure 4 (right): Injection points are marked on an interior wall surface; Pump-X53i was injected through the back-up wall into the masonry exterior veneer to fill cracks and voids in the brickwork.
+Figure 4 (right): Injection points are marked on an interior wall surface; Pump-X53i was injected through

 STEP 4: REBONDING MASONRY UNITS

-Cleanly fractured terra cotta elements can sometimes be salvaged and repaired rather than replaced.
-The use of Flexi-Weld 520T masonry adhesive permits cleanly broken pieces to be quickly and cleanly rebonded, without creating a gap between the broken surfaces.
+masonry adhesive permits cleanly broken pieces to be quickly and cleanly rebonded, without creating a gap between the broken surfaces.

 The two component, 100% solids acrylate-epoxy adhesive can be used under a wide range of temperatures to quickly grab and re-bond all types of broken masonry elements.